4 Ways to Reduce Stress by Cutting Clutter

 Put your best foot forward in the new year by starting projects you'll actually finish.

-Each New Year presents a moment to pause and reflect on the milestones and accomplishments of the past 12 months, while exploring ways to improve in the next.
-Motivation runs high in these early months as quit-smoking plans are formed, credit cards are shredded, and gyms are full to bursting.
+Each New Year presents a moment to pause and reflect on the milestones and accomplishments of the past 12 months, and also to explore areas to improve.
+Motivation runs high in these early months when smoking cessation plans are formed, credit cards are shredded, and gyms are full to bursting.
 Whatever your goal for the coming year, it probably touches on something that most everyone can agree on - less stress.

 Whether it comes from work, financial worry, or other areas of our lives, we're constantly bombarded by life's stressors.
 Luckily, we can go home at the end of a long day and enjoy a break from the hustle and bustle in our own personal refuge, right?
 Well, more often than not, home isn't quite the stress-free safe haven you need it to be.
 It can cause additional stress due to clutter and disorganization or an ever-expanding to-do list.
 But here's the good news - reducing stress in your daily life is simpler than you think.
 With these tips and suggestions, you'll be on your way to shrinking your to-do list and becoming a happier, more organized you.

 It all starts with deciding exactly what it is that you want to accomplish.
 Want to de-clutter your home office and create a filing system you'll actually use?
 Toss the mountains of old clothes?
 Finally organize the garage?
 Pick projects that have a defined end point and you'll be more likely to follow through.

 There's never enough time in the day to do everything, so you'll have to be choosy.
 Put all of your goals, realistic or not, together on a page.
 By doing this, you'll be able to divide them into short and long-term projects and prioritize the ones that are most important.
 Keep an eye out for similar projects and group them together to save time and energy.